TheNewJavaman/synesthesia/README.md

 # synesthesia
 ### Sync PC audio with WS812B addressable LED strips

+Synesthesia provides a real-time audio visualizer using LED strips.
 Using the Stereo Mix audio input device in Windows, the project processes outgoing audio PCM data, performs a FFT to get frequency data, and returns frequency amplitudes, represented by colors on the LED strip.
 Video to come soon.
 I also used Windows Task Scheduler to run a build of the project on startup.

 On my Ryzen 5 1600 CPU at 3.85Ghz, controlling 300 LEDs at 30fps consumes <10% utilization.
 This project is fairly resource-heavy!
 I'll try to improve its efficiency soon.